django-salesforce/django-salesforce/docs/migrations.rst

 B) How to enable migration also in Salesforce administration.

-A basic security feature is that a permision set "Django_Salesforce" must be created by the command ``python manage.py migrate --database=salesforce --sf-create-permission-set`` before any migration can run on SFDC.
+A basic security feature is that a permission set "Django_Salesforce" must be created by the command ``python manage.py migrate --database=salesforce --sf-create-permission-set`` before any migration can run on SFDC.

 A custom table can be deleted or renamed by Django only if it has been created by Django originally.
-(More preciselyly: All object permissions are automatically assigned to a Salesforce object (table) in "Django_Salesforce" Permission Set when it is created by Django, including "PermissionsModifyAllRecords" that is later verified if it has to be deleted or rename.)
+(More precisely: All object permissions are automatically assigned to a Salesforce object (table) in "Django_Salesforce" Permission Set when it is created by Django, including "PermissionsModifyAllRecords" that is later verified if it has to be deleted or rename.)